kubesphere/website/content/en/docs/application-store/external-apps/deploy-tidb.md

    csi-super-high-perf        csi-qingcloud   Delete          Immediate           true                   71m
    ```

-6. On the **App Config** page, change the default value of the field `storageClassName` from `local-storage` to the name of your storage class.
-For example, you can change it to `csi-qingcloud` based on the above output.
+6. On the **App Config** page, change all the default values of the field `storageClassName` from `local-storage` to the name of your storage class.
+For example, you can change them to `csi-standard` based on the above output.

    ![tidb-cluster-config](/images/docs/appstore/external-apps/deploy-tidb-operator-and-cluster/tidb-cluster-config.PNG)